November 9, 2019

 In this blog, Student Cover tries to explain why it is important to check the exclusions and sub-limits in health insurance plans.
 International students going abroad to countries like the US should also check for exclusions and sub-limits mentioned the student health insurance plans that they purchase or get enrolled in, in the US.

-CATEGORICAL EXCLUSIONS– The categorical exclusion includes compensation for those eventualities that do not fall under the purview of the plan.
-For example, dental insurance or vision insurance, despite being a sub-set of health insurance would not cover for illnesses related to say kidney or liver.
-It is somewhat similar to property insurance not compensating the insured for the theft of vehicle as it falls under a different category of insurance i.e. motor insurance.
+The categorical exclusion includes compensation for those eventualities that do not fall under the purview of the plan.
+For example, dental insurance or vision insurance, despite being a sub-set of health insurance would not cover illnesses related to say kidney or liver.
+It is somewhat similar to property insurance not compensating the insured for the theft of a vehicle as it falls under a different category of insurance i.e. motor insurance.

-PERMANENT EXCLUSIONS – These are exclusions in health coverage that an insurance provider would not cover irrespective of the nature of the eventuality.
+These are exclusions in health coverage that an insurance provider would not cover irrespective of the nature of the eventuality.
 For example, a health insurance plan that does not have provision for compensation for death caused due to suicide would not compensate the nominee if it is proved that the insured has committed suicide.

-TIME BASED EXCLUSIONS – Certain exclusions such as critical illness or kidney stone etc. remain exclusions but only for a certain period of time i.e. 90 days, 2 years etc. These time-based exclusions are to ensure that the insured is not using health insurance to get free treatment for any pre-existing disease or illness.
+Certain exclusions such as critical illness or kidney stone etc. remain exclusions but only for a certain period of time i.e. 90 days, 2 years etc. These time-based exclusions are to ensure that the insured is not using health insurance to get free treatment for any pre-existing disease or illness.

 Note: In US, Student Cover health insurance plans, such as SC Elite and SC Plus, for international students are ACA comparable.
 Hence, they provide cover against pre-existing diseases as well.*

-CONDITIONAL EXCLUSIONS – Conditional exclusions include treatment for those eventualities which normally do not get covered by the insurance plan.
+Conditional exclusions include treatment for those eventualities which normally do not get covered by the insurance plan.
 For example, a treatment for eye or tooth which does not normally get covered by general health insurance gets covered if it is undertaken due to accident or injury to the two body parts.
 Similarly, certain other diseases not normally covered by the plan also get covered in the event of medical emergency.

 While exclusions exclude the benefit that an insured person may receive on a particular eventuality, sub-limits put a cap on the extent to which the insurance provider would provide the benefit.

-4. To file insurance claim properly – At times, ignorance of exclusions such as OPD treatment (if the plan excludes OPD expenses) may lead to insured seeking claim on OPD expenditure such as
+At times, ignorance of exclusions such as OPD treatment (if the plan excludes OPD expenses) may lead to the insured seeking a claim on OPD expenditures such as X-ray, or blood tests done without the insured getting admitted to the hospital.
+This claim would get rejected by the health insurance.

 Health insurance plans have exclusions and sub-limits that either exclude or limit the coverage for a particular plan.
-The exclusions can be based on the category, time-based, permanent or conditional.
+The exclusions can be based on the category, time-based, permanent, or conditional.
 Sub-limit puts a cap on the amount that a health insurance plan would pay for a particular treatment and related service.
 Knowing exclusions and sub-limits helps the insured not only prevent financial shock but also prepare for treatment and save money.

 Disclaimer: The content of the following blog is based on the personal research of the writer.
 Readers are advised to exercise discretion and read the terms and conditions carefully while purchasing any health insurance policy.
 Student Cover will not be liable for any wrongful interpretation of the content of this article.